Staying Safe in Power Cuts

 - When the power goes out, look outside to see if it is off everywhere.
 If your neighbours still have power and the streetlights are on, there may just be a problem with your switchboard or fuses.

-- If the power is out in your neighbourhood, turn off all the lights (except one to know when the power is back on) and unplug appliances and devices to protect them from damage if a surge occurs when power returns.
+- If the power is out in your neighbourhood, turn off all the lights and unplug appliances and devices to protect them from damage if a surge occurs when power returns.
 Make sure any electrical medical equipment is still operating.

 - Open the fridge/freezer as little as possible to retain the cold temperature inside.